aleph-im/aleph-vm/doc/confidential.md

 # Confidential computing

-Aleph vm offer to launch confidential VM with AMD SEV.
-This is also know as TEE, Trusted Execution Environment
+Aleph-vm offers to launch confidential VM with AMD SEV.
+This is also know as TEE, Trusted Execution Environment.

 This is only supported for instance with the qemu hypervisor.